komeegbedi/Nike/README.md

 If you would like to view the website [click here](https://komeegbedi.github.io/Nike/)

 # Credit
-Images where gotten from [the official Nike website](https://www.nike.com)
+Images were gotten from [the official Nike website](https://www.nike.com)